 3. He is in Multi-Religion

-Everyone believed that lord krishna was a ‘Manifestation of God’.
+lord krishna was a ‘Manifestation of God’.
 And also a major deity in Hinduism and worshipped across many traditions of Hinduism in a variety of different perspectives.
 Besides Hinduism, Lord Krishna is also a part of another religion which is called Jain religion.
 He is spoken to as one of the Triads, named Vasudeva.
 Even in Buddhism, he is a part of the Jataka tales where he is represented as a prince who kills his evil uncle Kansa and proves himself legendary by killing all the kings to rule over Jambudiva.

 4. Hindu Scriptures Have No Record Of Radha

 Though the tales of Radha Krishna is considered one of the greatest love in the world.
 But surprisingly none of the ancient scriptures, including the Mahabharata and the Shrimad Bhagavatam mention Radha at all.
 Even Harivansham, a book based on the life of Lord Krishna, does not have any record of Radha.

 5. Krishna Was Related To Eklavya And Draupadi